rmosolgo/graphql-ruby/guides/limiters/runtime.md

 It also accepts a `window_ms:` option, which is the duration over which `limit_ms:` is added to a client's bucket.
 It defaults to `60_000` (one minute).

-Before requests will actually be halted, {% internal_link "soft mode", "/limiters/deployment#soft-limits" %} must be disabled.
+Before requests will actually be halted, [soft mode](/limiters/deployment#soft-limits) must be disabled.

 ### Query Setup